rxweb/rxweb/docs/reactive-form-validators/validation-validators/latitude.md

 ---
 title: latitude
-description: latitude validation validators allows user to enter the input which is in the proper latitude format.
+description: latitude validation decorator allows user to enter value which is valid latitude.
 author: rxcontributortwo

 ---
 # When to use
-Let's assume you are creating a country form, which contains fields like continent, firstCountryLatitude, secondCountryLatitude and thirdCountryLatitude and you want the user to enter input which is a proper latitude format.
+Suppose you want to create a country form, which contains fields like continent, firstCountryLatitude, secondCountryLatitude and thirdCountryLatitude and you want the user to enter input which is a proper latitude format.
 Here depending upon the requirement, these scenarios may arise..

-1. Allow firstCountryLatitude which have proper latitude format and adding Custom Message on firstCountryLatitude.
+1. Apply validation on firstCountryLatitude field and add Custom Message on it.
-2. Apply secondCountryLatitude validation based on matched condition in the form, like if the continent is 'Asia', then the secondCountryLatitude must be a latitude format (Used as a function).
+2. Apply latitude validation on secondCountryLatitude field based on matched condition in the form, like if the continent is 'Asia', then the       secondCountryLatitude must be a latitude format (Used as a function).
-3. Apply thirdCountryLatitude validation based on matched condition in the form, like if the continent is 'Asia', then the thirdCountryLatitude must be a latitude format (Used as a string datatype).
+3. Apply latitude validation on thirdCountryLatitude field  based on matched condition in the form, like if the continent is 'Asia', then the       thirdCountryLatitude must be a latitude format (Used as a string datatype).
 4. Apply dynamic validation, If the validation is changed based on some criteria in the application.

 Let's see how latitude validator fulfil the need.

 # Basic latitude Validation

-We need to create a FormGroup in the component.
-To achieve this we need to add RxFormBuilder.
-The RxFormBuilder is an injectable service that is provided with the RxReactiveFormsModule.
+We need to create a `FormGroup` in the component.
+To achieve this we need to add `RxFormBuilder`.
+The `RxFormBuilder` is an injectable service that is provided with the `RxReactiveFormsModule`.
 Inject this dependency by adding it to the component constructor.

 [!code-typescript[](\assets\examples\reactive-form-validators\validators\latitude\add\latitude-add.component.ts?type=section)]